Stuart-D-King/smARTy_pants/README.md

 ### Data Wrangling
 The Kaggle [Painter By Numbers](https://www.kaggle.com/c/painter-by-numbers) competition challenges participants to use computer vision to examine pairs of paintings and determine if they are by the same artist.
 Included in this challenge is a dataset of over 100,000 images with image-specific metadata, including the particular style of art the image is classified into.
 Using this large dataset, I sampled 200 images from each style I wanted to focus on - **Impressionism, Expressionism, Surrealism, Cubism, Abstract Art, Fauvism, Pop Art, Art Deco, Op Art, and Art Nouveau (Modern)** - to create a project dataset of 2,000 images.

-To prepare the data, I pre-processed each image by converting the image into a normalized, pixel array of shape 224 x 224 x 3, which was then cropped, centered, and randomly rotated.
+To prepare the data, I pre-processed each image by converting the image into a normalized pixel array [shape (224,224,3) for ResNet50 and shape (299,299,3) for Inception v3].
 Image labels (art styles) were encoded into a range of values between 0 and 9, and for some models, then converted into one-hot vector arrays.
 Finally, the prepared dataset of image pixel arrays and labels were split into training, validation, and test sets.

 ### Modeling
 I developed three separate Convolutional Neural Network (CNN) models for this activity.

-#### Keras with TensorFlow backend and ResNet50 baseline
+#### Keras with ResNet50 baseline
 I used the Keras neural network API due to the deep learning models and their pre-trained weights that Keras has made publicly available.
 In particular, I wanted to use the **ResNet50** model with weights pre-trained on the ImageNet dataset.
 Because ResNet50 was trained on millions of images, it is already able to detect basic features such as edges and colors.
 Using this as my base model, I was then able to add fully connected layers specific to my image dataset to fine tune ResNet50 and apply its understanding of basic objects to identify features that distinguish different art styles.

 **Base Model:**